 while paradoxically at the same time the large, steady, bland communication

 lower down serves to reassure.
 This is why a body of knowledge will

-trivial detail while at the same time blocking all questioning of
+detail while at the same time blocking all questioning of fundamentals.
+To

-must attack the raft on which they stand, because then everyone would drown
+raft on which they stand, because then everyone would drown in new ideas.

-I Catt, The rise and fall of bodies of knowledge [see
+The rise and fall of bodies of knowledge [see above].

 To magnificent articles by Hiram Caton